-Want to start your own magazine?
+Want to start a magazine?
 I might be able to help.
-Creative Boom celebrates its 10th anniversary today, so I thought it was a good opportunity to share my experience with you.
+Creative Boom celebrates its 10th anniversary today, so I thought it was an excellent opportunity to share my experience with you.

 More importantly, I've been able to support thousands of emerging and established artists, designers, illustrators, photographers, animators and filmmakers – the very people I've always wanted to celebrate.
 It's been epic.

 But how did I get here?
 And what have been the biggest lessons learnt along the way?
 Luck has played an enormous part.
 Hard work, too.
-As well as the following pointers that might help those of you hoping to launch your own magazine.
+The following pointers might help those of you hoping to launch your own magazine.

 1. Don't spend a lot in the early days